alaa8530/OnlineBankingAuto/README.md

    ❖ Or directly from the `Login Test` class

-• Screenshots / Results
+• Screenshots / Results:

 All test cases were executed successfully.
 You can find the detailed report and screenshots in the attached Excel report and logs.

-• Author
+• Author:

 Alaa Ashraf
 [alaa.ashraf8530@gmail.com](mail to:alaa.ashraf8530@gmail.com)

-• Repository Link
+• Repository Link:

 [GitHub Repository](https://github.com/alaa8530/OnlineBankingAuto)